Understanding Health Insurance for Expats in the Gulf: A Complete Guide

 Qatar

-• The government is implementing a mandatory health insurance scheme for all residents.
+• A mandatory health insurance scheme is being rolled out for all residents.

-• Expats can also apply for a Qatar Health Card for discounted services in public hospitals.
+• Expats can apply for a Qatar Health Card for discounted services in government hospitals.

-• Many employers provide private insurance for faster access to private clinics.
+• Many employers offer private insurance for faster access to private clinics and hospitals.

 • Health insurance is mandatory in Dubai and Abu Dhabi for all residents.

-• Coverage often includes general medical care, specialist visits, and emergency treatment.
+• Policies typically cover general medical care, specialist visits, and emergency treatment.

 Saudi Arabia

-• All expatriates must have compulsory health insurance under the Council of Cooperative Health Insurance (CCHI).
+• All expatriates are required to have compulsory health insurance under the Council of Cooperative Health Insurance (CCHI).

-• Insurance is usually linked to your Iqama (residency permit).
+• Insurance is directly linked to your Iqama (residency permit).

-• Without valid insurance, you may not be able to renew your Iqama.
+• Without valid insurance, you may face issues renewing your Iqama.

 What’s Usually Covered